geod/awsboilerplate/README.md

 ### Development Cycle / Making Changes

-You can develop features locally changing **both** the front end and the lambdas.
-This includes changing, adding or deleting new lambdas
+You can develop the react front end or lambdas locally then deploy.

 When ready to push simply run
 ```buildoutcfg